uncle-barchen/ruqmoi/ruqmoi.md

   + poem: "Hail is hurtful to the corn, breaks its stalks with bitter scorn."
   + keywords: death, destruction, decay, anger, fear, Hel
 + The Wanderer's Oracle: Lightning ‖ Rain Clouds
+  + poem: "Sky serpent struck stone, seethed with light, / withdrew, none wounded, but it wreaked / whole havoc on my heart and haste."
   + situation: The Wanderer sees lightning leap from the storm clouds ahead and strike their intended path.
   + admonition: Will lightning strike the same place twice?
 Keep a clear head because you may indeed need to quickly take shelter, or change your path, to avoid the danger, but stopping here won't help.